willbillm/Personal-Diary-server/README.md

 Under 'Add your connection string into your application code', leave the 'Include full driver code example' box unchecked.

-index.js already contains the the standard information for your connection string.
+index.js already contains the the standard information for your connection string in the variable 'CONNECTION_URL'.
 The .env file is where the unique parts of your connection string are included.

 Under DB_STRING, include the string following your cluster name in the connection string.
 Once this information is recorded, select 'close'.